New Real Estate Guidelines: Buyer Agreements & Commission Updates

 More Transparency.

-One of the reasons for the change was to make things clearer and to give buyers and sellers more things to negotiate.
-But with home values moving ever higher, it’s never been clearer that having professional representation on all sides is essential for success.
+One reason for this change was to increase clarity and give buyers and sellers more room to negotiate.
+But with home values continuing to rise, one thing remains undeniable—having skilled, professional representation on all sides is more essential than ever for success.

 A Form For Us and You